 - Chinese New Year

 Our R.E. curriculum aims to give children the knowledge and skills to interact positively within their community and to feel proud of their place in the world.
-The curriculum reflects the values of the school and the values within the school motto, "ASPIRE to Greatness".
-The letter "R" within ASPIRE stands for" Respect".
-We believe that in developing an understanding of one another and a respect for difference, diversity and similarity, our pupils will develop into well adjusted children with the personal and social skills to live harmoniously within the world.
-The Diocesan units also develop a deep and appreciative understanding of Christianity, it's values and traditions, to provoke deeper thought about big questions and develop an understanding of their place within the heritage of the country.
+The curriculum reflects the values of the school and, within the values statement, "ASPIRE to Greatness", which incorporate R for Respect withing the word "ASPIRE".
+We believe that honing a desire to understand one another and to respect difference, diversity and similarity will develop well adjusted children with the personal and social skills to live harmoniously within the world.
+The Diocesan units also develop a deep and appreciative understanding of Christianity, it's values and traditions, which enable children to explore big questions and develop an understanding of their place within the heritage of the country.
 Spriituality is developed through opportunities to consider awe and wonder within faith traditions, stories and places of worship.

-Equality and diversity are core values within many faiths and traditions and we seek to demonstrate the access to faith is for all.
-We believe the resources used in Religious Education should reflect the world as children see it and pupils should see themselves and their families reflected in the materials which are used.
+Equality is a core value within many faiths and traditions and we seek to demonstrate that all our equal in the sight of God.
+We believe that the resources used in Religious Education should reflect the world as it exists and that pupils should see themselves and others reflected in the materials which are used.
 Therefore, resources used reflect diversity and the school is committed to acquiring new resources to continually update that which is presented to pupils.

 Religious Education is a core subject within our Church of England Primary School and all pupils have access to learning within this subject.
-To enable all pupils to succeed, resources are varied to enable pupils to access the subject.
+To enable all pupils to succeed, resources are tailored to enable pupils to access the subject.
 For children with SEND, the Senco advises staff on the provision needed for pupils who require an adapted curriculum.
-The EAL leader also provides guidance to teachers so that children who are learning English as an additional language are able to access learning.
-Teachers use a variety of additional resources, such as Ipads and scaffolded activities to enable children to acquire the language needed to achieve.

 Mosque Visit May 2022